sap-tutorials/Tutorials/tutorials/btp-app-kyma-add-helm-chart/btp-app-kyma-add-helm-chart.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 4: ](Configure cluster domain)] The HTML5 applications need the Internet-accessible URL of the CAP service.
+[ACCORDION-BEGIN [Step 4: ](Configure cluster domain)] The HTML5 applications need the via pubic internet accessible URL of the CAP service.
 For that the Helm chart needs to know the domain name to access the cluster.

 1. Get the host name pattern of the cluster with the following command: